smuthusa/gameoflife/README.md

-# This is a Game of Life implementation
+# This project is an implementation of Game of life

 ## Dependencies
    * Java 1.8 or higher
    * Maven 3.6.x or higher

-##Project structure
+## Project structure
 The main class of this application is GameApplication, placed under src/main/java/org/elephant/main

-##Compile
+## Compile
 ``
- bash # mvn clean install
+ bash$ mvn clean install
 ``

-##Run the application
+## Run the application
 ```
-mvn compile exec:java
+bash$ mvn compile exec:java
 ```
 ## Customization
 The default plane size is configured to 25x25.
 The game supports configurable plane size.
 The plane size can be configured with boundary in GameApplication.java

-_Note: You can also run the application directly from the editor
+Note: You can also run the application directly from the editor